2024-25 Academic Catalog

 GR 4263 Geography of the South: 3 hours.

 Three hours lecture.
-A regional survey of the South with emphasis upon physical and cultural landscapes, spatial processes, economic development, environmental issues, and racial justice
+A regional survey of the South with emphasis upon physical and cultural landscapes, spatial processes, economic development, environmental issues, and racial justice.
+(Same as AAS 4263)

 GR 4283 Geography of Islamic World: 3 hours.